 You'll find this cranberry salad on many Thanksgiving menus throughout the South.
-The gelatin salad is made with a layer of cranberry flavored gelatin, topped with a fluffy lightly sweetened cream cheese and whipped cream layer.
+The "salad" is actually made with a layer of cranberry-flavored gelatin topped with a fluffy, lightly-sweetened cream cheese, and whipped cream.
 If you like an unsweetened topping, omit the sugar.

 - 1 large or 2 small packages (6 ounces total) cherry or raspberry flavored gelatin

-- 1 can (14 ounces) whole cranberry sauce (or about 2 cups homemade)
+- 1 (14-ounce) can whole cranberry sauce (or about 2 cups homemade)

 - 1/4 cup lemon juice

 - Optional: 1/4 cup powdered sugar